seedstack/samples/addons/oauth/auth-code-flow/README.md

 This sample runs a seedstack application exposing a protected resource.

+The OAuth configuration is backend side.
+When the request is made to a protected resource, the backend sends an authenticaton request to the identity provider and gets the response sending a http error code if user is not authenticated or has a denied access.

 The application.yaml configuration file show how the addon is configured for this use case.

 * url patterns are secured with oauth and oauthCallback filters